 Original publish date: 28th January 2014.
-This article is still relevant, but please let me know if there are more relevant references to include.
+This article is still relevant, but please let me know if there are better references to include.

 Key Performance Indicator (KPI) frameworks are very important.
 As far as Web Analytics is concerned, they have been referred to as the “difference between winners and losers” by none other than Avinash Kaushik, the Digital Marketing Evangelist for Google – one of the most influential people in digital marketing.